Mage wins star-crossed Kentucky Derby amid 7th death

 LOUISVILLE, Ky.
-(AP) — Two more horses died in the hours before 15-1 shot Mage won the Kentucky Derby by a length on Saturday, making it seven in all and casting a shadow over the 149th edition of the world's most famous race.
+(AP) — Two more horses died in the hours before 15-1 shot Mage won the Kentucky Derby on Saturday, capping a rocky stretch in which seven in all died and casting a shadow over the 149th edition of the world's most famous race.

+Mage joined Canonero II as Derby winners with Venezuelan ties.
+Canonero II won the Derby and Preakness in 1971.

+“Turning for home, he had a lot of heart,” Castellano said.
+“He's a little horse with a big heart.”

-Forte, the early favorite, was scratched in the morning with a bruised foot, one of five horses that dropped out in the days leading to the race.
+Forte, the early favorite, was scratched in the morning with a bruised foot, one of five horses that dropped out in the run-up to the race.
+That left 18 3-year-olds vying to wear the garland of red roses.

 Two Phil's was second and 4-1 favorite Angel of Empire was third in front of a crowd of 150,335 on a warm and partly cloudy day at Churchill Downs.